garyGitgit/garyGitgit.github.io/_projects/(12) human activity hci.md

 <h4>Description</h4>
 <p>

 The goal of this project was <b>to develop fully automated table tennis scoring system based on smartwatches and mobile phones</b>.
 Smartwatches were used to recognize swing gestures and classify their swing types.
-Mobile phones were used to recognize which place a ball is dropped.
+Mobile phones were used to recognize which side a ball is dropped.

 </p>

 <p>
-My role was to <b>develop human activity recognition and design the software arcthitecture of the project</b>.
-Swing data were collected from Android smartwatch and swing gestures were classified into 3 type: forehand, backhand and no swing. <b>Accelerometer and gravity sensors</b> were used to classify swing types, and the noise data were filtered with filtering algorithms.
-The software architecture was designed to integrate gesture recognition, <b>sound detection with FFT and Wifi-Direct</b> technology.
+My role was to <b>develop human activity recognition and design the software architecture of the project</b>.
+Swing data were collected from Android smartwatch, and swing gestures were classified into 3 type: forehand, backhand and no swing, based on various sensors.
+The software architecture consisted of gesture recognition, <b>sound detection with FFT and Wifi-Direct</b> technology.
 </p>

 <p>